StarpTech/ghconfig/README.md

 - **Updating:** Fields present in the local template will be merged recursively until a primitive field is updated, or a field is added.
 Primitive Values, Maps and string arrays present in the remote template are preserved.

-- **Deleting:** Fields present in the remote template that have been removed from the local template will not be deleted from the remote template unless the change can't be propertly merged.
+- **Deleting:** Fields present in the remote template that have been removed from the local template will not be deleted from the remote template because the remote template is used as fallback.
+If you want to delete a field you have to delete it first on the remote template.
+You could apply a JSON-patch to do it.

-In all scenarios we try to merge lossless.
+> In all scenarios we try to merge lossless.
 This is the case for entire Jobs, Steps (with the same `name` or `id` field) and Maps, String Arrays.
-In almost any case you won't delete data because the remote template is used as fallback when possible.
-You local template has precedence in all other cases.

 ## Installation